mub/brainYard/jetBrains/idea/plugins/copyNixPath/README.md

 What it does, it adds 2 actions and 2 menu items to the editor popup menus.

-This plugin is posted to the [JetBrain's plugin repository &rarr;here](https://plugins.jetbrains.com/plugin/7584?pr)
+This plugin is posted to the [JetBrains plugin repository &rarr;here](https://plugins.jetbrains.com/plugin/7584?pr)

 # &larr;&lArr; Copyleft